marabouboy/FLAME/Data/README.md

 These datasets are meant for testing the pipeline, testing parameters and for educational purposes.

-The toy-data directory only contains:
+The toy data directory only contains:
 - The filtered BED12 reads from the C666 long-read sequencing (Decompress before use).
 - The standard EBV (NC_007605.1) GTF reference, for which I do not own.